A classification of postcritically finite Newton maps: Equivalence of abstract extended Newton graphs

 If on the other hand Equation \ref{eqn:numericsForEquivExtensionsPeriodic} has integer solutions, it follows that $S\circ\overline{f_1}$ and $\overline{f_2}\circ S$ are homotopic over $\mathscr{U}$ using a close analog of Lemma \ref{Lem_IsotopGraphMaps}.
 Thus the extensions $\ol{f_1}$ and $\ol{f_2}$ are Thurston equivalent over $\mathscr{U}$. \end{proof}

-\begin{remark} Note that Definition \ref{defn:ThurstonEquivGraphExtensionAnnulus} can easily be extended to the case of complementary components of the Newton graph containing the grand orbit of a Hubbard tree in the extended Newton graph instead of just the orbit.
+\begin{remark} Since the grand orbit of a Hubbard tree can be written as the union of the forward orbit of finitely many Hubbard trees, Definition \ref{defn:ThurstonEquivGraphExtensionAnnulus} extends to the case of complementary components of the Newton graph containing the grand orbit of a Hubbard tree.
 Similar numerics as in the previous lemma hold for this slightly more general case. \end{remark}

-\begin{definition}[Newton ray grand orbit equivalence] We say that the grand orbit of the Newton ray $R_{1,r}\subset\Sigma_1$ landing at $H_r$ is equivalent to the grand orbit of the ray $R_{2,r}\subset\Sigma_2$ landing at $H_{r}$ if the numerical condition of Lemma \ref{Lem:NumericsOfAnnulusExtensions} is satisfied. \end{definition}
+\begin{definition}[Newton ray grand orbit equivalence] We say that the grand orbit of the Newton ray $R_{1,i}\subset\Sigma_1$ landing at $H_i$ is equivalent to the grand orbit of the ray $R_{2,i}\subset\Sigma_2$ landing at $H_{i}$ if after applying Corollary \ref{cor:CompatibleRayOrbits} to guarantee that $R_{1,i}$ and $R_{2,i}$ have the same endpoints and accesses, the numerical condition of Lemma \ref{Lem:NumericsOfAnnulusExtensions} is satisfied. \end{definition}

+\begin{lemma} Let $(\Sigma_1,f_1)$ and $(\Sigma_2,f_2)$ be two abstract extended Newton graphs with $\Sigma_1^-=\Sigma_2^-$ and $f_1=f_2$.
+Then if the corresponding Newton ray orbits are equivalent under Definition \ref{defn:AENGequivalence}, the extensions of $f_1$ and $f_2$ to the sphere are Thurston equivalent as marked covers. \end{lemma}

+\begin{proof} Applying Lemma \ref{cor:CompatibleRayOrbits} to $f_2:\Sigma_2\to\Sigma_2$, we may assume that the Newton ray grand orbit of $f_2$ has the same endpoints and accesses as $\Sigma_1$.
+Let $\mathscr{U}$ be the union of the complementary components of $\Sigma_2^-$ that contain a non-degenerate Hubbard tree in the closure.
+Then define the homeomorphisms $\phi_1,\phi_2:\S^2\to\S^2$ to be the identity on $\S^2\setminus \mathscr{U}$ and on the components of $\mathscr{U}$ (which are necessarily annuli), the maps are defined to be the self-homeomorphism of $\mathscr{U}$ from Lemma \ref{Lem:NumericsOfAnnulusExtensions}.
+Then Lemma \ref{Lem:NumericsOfAnnulusExtensions} and Lemma \ref{Lem_IsotopGraphMaps} imply that $f_1$ and $f_2$ are Thurston equivalent as marked covers. \end{proof}